Analytically the abbreviation could also mean:

 Finally, the recordings may be valuated for historical, research or other long-term information of value they may contain samples kept to help understand trends of a business, sleep patterns or community activity.

-The addition of the 960H format did improve picture quality in conjunction with the latest 1000TVL cameras.
-This, unfortunately don’t compare even closely to the low end HD 720p image of the high definition digital systems.
+The addition of the 960H format did improve picture quality in comparison with the older 700TVL cameras.
+This, unfortunately don’t compare even closely to the low end HD 720p image of the high definition digital IP systems.
 The days of the analogue system was revived with the introduction of the AHD equipment.
-We can now almost compare image quality to the same size IP devises and almost unnoticeable quality difference with the new 4MP AHD camera and DVR.
+We can now compare image quality to the same size IP devises and almost unnoticeable quality difference with the new 4MP AHD camera and DVR.
 Viewing still remain on 1080p for the AHD DVR's but can be zoomed to view the full defenition.

-The latest trend is not the view and record of 1080p (2MP derived from 1920 x 1080 pixels) quality images, but to move on to 3MP images.
-The latest 4K technology just became available, but at a price though!
-5MP and 12MP detectors are also finding some place in the market for high-end applications.
-This require huge recording space and 4-24TB hard drives (Network Access Storage=NAS) are in the order of the day.
+The latest trend is not the view and record of 1080p (2MP derived from 1920 x 1080 pixels) quality images, but to move on to 4MP images.
+The latest 4K technology just became available, and at an affordable price!
+4MP and 5MP cameras and NVR's are also finding some place in the market for high-end applications.
+This require huge recording space and 6-24TB hard drives or (Network Access Storage=NAS) are in the order of the day.
 Alarman can assist with all of these CCTV equipment and network technology.
 We can link multiple cameras via professional wireless links up to 10km from the base, providing we have "Line-of-Sight".

-Alarman only sell quality CCTV products with a proper warrenty from reputable importers and manufacturers, this assure long relationships between our customers and ourself.
-Please view our new IP CCTV range of products that include the new 3MP equipment.
-The analog equipment are mostly 960H std. with true 700TVL or better capability.
+Alarman only sell quality CCTV products with a proper warranty from reputable importers and manufacturers, this assure long relationships between our customers and ourself.
+Please view our new IP CCTV range of products that include the new 4MP equipment.
+The analog equipment are mostly AHD std. with true 720p/1080p or better capability.
 Also view the "new plug and play" IP cameras for remote monitoring.